kayjanw/test-app/README.rst

 This ``utils.py`` project aims to be a helper tool to automate repetitive data analysis tasks, or perform optimizations that are computationally expensive etc.
-This documentation will also include some code snippets on how to create a Dash application.
+This documentation comprises of deployment documentation and code documentation.

 File Structure